A Survey of Dataset Refinement for Problems in Computer Vision Datasets: Overview of Dataset Refinement

-The calculated measurement scores are used to re-weight each data during training.
-At this point, the empirical risk on the full dataset with labels can be expressed as:
+The calculated measurement scores are used to re-weight per data during training.
+At this point, the empirical risk on the full training set with labels can be expressed as:

-The weight value $W$ of each data is varied.
+The weight value $W$ is different for each data.
 Useful data are assigned high weights, while problematic data are assigned low weights.
-For example, when training on a dataset with noisy labels, ideally, the weight of the noise-labeled data is 0 and the weight of the clean data is 1.
-In addition, the range of weights taken in each data optimization direction is different.
-The weights in data sampling are varied, while in data subset selection and active learning, the weights take the range of binary, \ie 0 or 1.
-Here, 0 indicates that the data is removed during training, and 1 means that the data is selected for training.
+For example, when training on a dataset with noisy labels, ideally, the weight of the noisy labeled data is 0, and the weight of the clean data is 1.
+In addition, the range of weights taken for each dataset refinement direction is different.
+The weights in data sampling are variable, while in data subset selection and active learning, the weights are taken in the binary range of 0 or 1.
+Here, 0 indicates that the data is removed during training, and 1 indicates that the data is selected for training.

-\textbf{Selector} is the strategy that will decide when and how to select the data according to the score.
-It can be used before the final training of the target model to optimize the overall structure of the training data, or in each training iteration to optimize the selection of the batch data.
+The \textbf{Selector} is the strategy that decides when and how to select the data according to the score.
+It can be used before the final training of the target model to refine the overall structure of the training data or in each training iteration to optimize the selection of the batch data.

-It is the key point of data optimization to design the measure and selector effectively.
-Depending on the state (quantity, time point of being selected, \etc.) of the data to be selected, data optimization studies can be divided into three directions, namely data sampling, data subset selection and active learning.
+It is the key point of dataset refinement to effectively design the measure and selector.
+Depending on the state (quantity, the time point of being selected, \etc.) of the data to be selected, dataset refinement studies can be divided into three directions: data sampling, data subset selection, and active learning.
 Their data flows are shown in Fig.~\ref{Fig2}.
 They have different algorithm design structures and are applicable to solve different data problems.
 In the following, each direction is described in detail.